 The magic of this recipe is that you don’t have to slow cook the ribs for hours and hours to get that fall-off-the-bone texture everyone wants in ribs.
 Thanks to the pressure cooker, you can achieve that in about an hour, and it’s completely hands-off once you get the ribs into the Instant Pot.
 This cooking technique is also perfect for short ribs, which also usually take hours in the oven.

 I rub these the same way I would if I were smoking them – start with a layer of yellow mustard and then layer on the spice rub.
-You’ll wrap them around the edge of your Instant Pot on top of the trivet or steamer basket and then let the Instant Pot work its magic.
+Wrap them around the edge of your Instant Pot on top of the trivet or steamer basket and then let the Instant Pot work its magic.

 - 1 cup broth (I use chicken or beef - see note)